Hurricane Roslyn makes landfall in Mexico, avoids resorts

-MEXICO CITY (AP) — Hurricane Roslyn slammed into a sparsely populated stretch of Mexico’s Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning and quickly moved inland.
+MEXICO CITY (AP) — Hurricane Roslyn slammed into a sparsely populated stretch of Mexico’s Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning, then declined to tropical storm force and quickly moved inland.

-By Sunday morning, Roslyn remained a major hurricane with winds of 120 mph, down only slightly from its peak of 130 mph.
-The U.S. National Hurricane Center said Roslyn was about 55 miles (90 kms) northwest of Tepic, the inland capital of Nayarit state.
+By Sunday morning, Roslyn had winds of 70 mph (110 kph), down from its peak of 130 mph.
+The U.S. National Hurricane Center said Roslyn was about 55 miles (90 kms) south-southeast of the northern city of Durango.

-The hurricane was moving north-northeast at 16 miles per hour (26 kph) and was expected to lose force as it moves further inland.
+The hurricane was moving north-northeast at 20 miles per hour (31 kph) and was expected to lose strength further as it moves further inland.
+The center expects Roslyn could become a tropical depression before reaching Texas.

 While it missed a direct hit, Roslyn brought heavy rain and high waves to Puerto Vallarta, where ocean surges lashed the beachside promenade.